Blog

 Plus, you have the occasional sense of friction between IT and Governance, Risk Management, and Compliance (GRC) teams that doesn't help the situation.
 Each team thinks they have the correct information, and figuring out the reality of things isn’t always easy.

-That all adds up to 40% of enterprises having accuracy issues due to conflicting data from different tools.
+40% of enterprises have accuracy issues due to conflicting data from different tools.

 As CIOs, CISOs, and IT Leaders try to reconcile asset inventory and configuration data, having to bounce between systems with conflicting information opens the door for errors and gaps that lead to failed IT audits.